DNS/Cafu/ExtLibs/wxWidgets/docs/readme.txt

 to 2.8 version.
 Notably, Unicode support has been completely overhauled and made much easier to use.
 Debugging support, including when using a release build of the library, was much improved making it less likely that you use the library incorrectly.
-Many new GUI and base classes have been added or improved.
+Dynamic event handling was made much more comfortable.
+Many new GUI and base classes have been added or improved and all ports, and especially wxOSX/Cocoa and wxGTK3, were enhanced.

+Compared to the previous 2.9 development releases the most important change is that this release is part of the new 3.0 stable series, guarantying backwards API and ABI compatibility with the next 3.0.x releases.

 Please see the file docs/changes.txt for more details and make sure to read the section "Incompatible changes since 2.8" if you upgrade from a previous wxWidgets release.

-This release introduces many important changes and we are looking forward to your feedback about them.
-In particular please let us know about any regressions compared to the previous versions (see the section "Bug reporting" below) so that we could fix them before 3.0 release.
+This release introduces many important changes and we are looking forward to your feedback about them!

 Platforms supported